Most Visible Dimension of Poverty: Lack of Resources

 “Poverty is worrying about money all the time.”

 (Person living in poverty, UK)

 Without sufficient money, people may go into debt to cover basic needs, thereby becoming more dependent on others and at risk of exploitation and greater economic insecurity.
-Sometimes, adult incomes are so low that their children are forced to work to support the family.
+Sometimes, low adult incomes mean that their children must work to support the family.
 This work can put children in physical danger and at risk of abuse.